MasoniteFramework/docs/prologue/contributing-guide.md

 # Contributing Guide

-## Introduction
+# Introduction

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners or contributors of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via an issue or in the [Masonite Slack](http://slack.masoniteproject.com) channel.

 Please note we have a code of conduct, please follow it in all your interactions with the project.
+You can find it in the base of the core project directory.

-## Getting Started
+# Getting Started

 The framework has three main parts.

 This `MasoniteFramework/masonite` repository is the main repository that will install when creating new projects using the `craft new` command.
+This is actually a full Masonite project.
 Not much development will be done in this repository and won't be changed unless new releases of Masonite require changes in the default installation project.

-The `MasoniteFramework/core` repository where the main `masonite` pip package lives.
+The `MasoniteFramework/core` repository is where the main `masonite` pip package lives.
 This is where the `from masonite ...` module lives.

-The `MasoniteFramework/craft` repository where the `craft` command lives
+The `MasoniteFramework/craft` repository where the `craft` command lives.
+This is the actual command itself and is installed when you run `pip install masonite-cli`.

-### Getting the Masonite repository up and running to be edited
+# Getting the Masonite repository up and running to be edited

 [You can read about how the framework flows, works and architectural concepts here](https://masoniteframework.gitbooks.io/docs/content/request-lifecycle.html)